MicrosoftDocs/azure-devops-docs/docs/integrate/rest-api-overview.md

 ### Authenticate

-There are many ways to authenticate your application or service with Team Services or TFS.
+There are many ways to authenticate your application or service with VSTS or TFS.
 The following table is an excellent way to decide which method is the best for you:

 | Type of application | Description | example |Authentication mechanism | Code samples |
 |---------------------|-------------|---------|-------------------------|--------|